 In the process, several different surface texture patterns were tested.
 Some patterns tested better than others.
 After studying the results of the different macro-textures, we then designed our own honeycomb macro-texture for testing.
 This one tested better than the others and proved to be the optimal design.

 Glass samples were also sent off too another civil engineering university for load testing and impact resistance testing.
 The load testing showed that a pavement made of our SR Panels could withstand a static load of 250,000 pounds.
 To put that in perspective, the national weight limit for semi-trucks is 80,000 pounds.
 So the test results indicated that SR Panels can withstand more than three times the legal load of fully-loaded semi-trucks.
-These results were incredible but needed to be reconfirmed, so we were asked to perform a 3D Finite Element Method analysis (computer simulation) at a different civil engineering university.
+These results were incredible but needed to be reconfirmed, so the USDOT asked us to perform a 3D Finite Element Method analysis (computer simulation) at a different civil engineering university.
 The results came back the same: 250,000 pounds.

 Scott Brusaw designed the circuit boards and wrote the firmware and software for the new SR2 system.
 Jockimo began manufacturing the glass and SR began testing the new circuit boards.
 As a precaution to spare the fragile solar cells, final assembly took place at Jockimo Glass in southern California.
 The SR team (Scott and Julie and two volunteers) worked around the clock at a hotel to solder and assemble the panels.

 Once back in Idaho, shipments of completed panels began to arrive from Jockimo.
 Scott tested them one last time by lining up six panels in the shop and allowing them to run for 24-hours before installation.

 After 24 hours of initial testing, the 6-panel row was installed and placed online.
 Unfortunately, due to several delays by subcontractors and suppliers, the installation of the prototype parking lot in began in December – in north Idaho.